d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 ## Decoder

-The decoder transformer block looks similar to the encoder transformer block.
-However, besides the two sub-layers---the multi-head attention layer and the positional encoding network, the decoder transformer block contains a third sub-layer, which applies multi-head attention on the output of the encoder stack.
-Similar to the encoder transformer block, the decoder transformer block employ "add and norm", i.e., the residual connections and the layer normalization to connect each of the sub-layers.
+The decoder Transformer block looks similar to the encoder Transformer block.
+However, besides the two sub-layers---the multi-head attention layer and the positional encoding network, the decoder Transformer block contains a third sub-layer, which applies multi-head attention on the output of the encoder stack.
+Similar to the encoder Transformer block, the decoder Transformer block employ "add and norm", i.e., the residual connections and the layer normalization to connect each of the sub-layers.

 To be specific, at timestep $t$, assume that $\mathbf x_t$ is the current input, i.e., the query.
 As illustrate in :numref:`fig_self_attention_predict`, the keys and values of the self-attention layer consist of the current query with all past queries $\mathbf x_1, \ldots, \mathbf x_{t-1}$.